Health Services - For Families

 The goal of school health services is to promote safety and remove or reduce barriers to learning.
 We know that students who are healthy learn more and students who learn more are healthier.
 We want every student in the district to have a healthy and rewarding educational experience.

 Health Services Provided

-The Plymouth School District has two nurses.
+The Plymouth School District has three nurses.
 Please feel free to contact us with any questions or concerns.

 Our school health room staff are trained in basic first aid and medication administration.

 If an incident or injury is severe, a code blue team (consisting of staff trained in CPR, first aid and administration of emergency medication such as inhalers or Epipens) will respond and 911 will be called if needed.
 There is an AED in each school.